-If you are facing a similar issue of LED light delay turning on, we believe the following article will be quite helpful for you.
+If you are facing a similar issue of LED light delay turning on, we believe the following article will be pretty helpful for you.

-A driver could be Problematic
+A driver could be Problematic.

 The users are unaware that nearly all the LED lights consist of a transformer used to pass on the power and convert from alternate to direct current.